 Return to Behaviors Previously Mastered

 When reacting to parental separation, a child between the ages of three and five will often demonstrate their distress by returning to behaviors that have been previously outgrown.
-Children may demand to sleep in their parents’ bed, lose gains in toilet training, return to baby talk, or even return to the habit of thumb sucking.
+They may regress developmentally, Children may demand to sleep in their parents’ bed, lose gains in toilet training, return to baby talk, or even return to the habit of thumb sucking.
 It is very common for preschoolers to experience a great deal of yearning for the way things once were.
 Sleep may become disturbed and nightmares may begin to occur.

 Since three to five year olds do not have a real sense of time, it is difficult for them to measure the time frame without seeing the absent parent.
 As a result, separations at this age are marked by anxiety.
 Preschoolers wonder if they will see the absent parent again.
 Transitions between homes maybe characterized by expressions of worry, fear, anxiety and crying as the preschooler anticipates leaving the parent they are feeling attached to at the moment.
 However, this behavior does not imply that they favor one parent and fear the other.
 It may simply mean that transitioning between two parents is hard.